socialvibe/truex-ads-docs/bluescript-reference.md

 name | N/A (required) | The name of the tracking event. value | | A value to use for the event, if appropriate.

-### Values and Expressions

-The values behavior actions take as input.
-There are 3 types:
-1 - Literal Values
-2 - Stored Values
-3 - Expressions

 ##### (24) - `setBounds`

 Instantly sets the bounds / position of an element.
 An alternative to animateElement when duration = 0